thersites-ac/hippokleides-glory-horse/README.md

 This project began as experimentation with the [lavaplayer](https://github.com/sedmelluq/lavaplayer/tree/master/demo-jda) demo for adding audio playback to a Discord bot.
 Over time, I've been adding other features as well.

+# Tests to add, in order:
+* test that we try to sync local filesystem at startup

 # To Do
 * important:
     * fetch cached clips outside of the SQS poller
     * reduce TTL on audio URL
     * shorten saved audio window
+    * see the various fixmes
 * other
     * remove the awkward error handling in the commands
     * add some degree of fuzzy id matching or in-text search